The Permaculture Design Certification Course

 The Permaculture Design Certification Course is presented by the Conscious Design Collective and supported by the Centre for Sustainable Food Systems at the UBC Farm.
-It is a two week experiential learning certificate designed for anyone looking to deepen their knowledge of design principles using permaculture.
-It is offered every alternate growing season and was fully subscribed in the year of 2015.
-Stay tuned on our weekly newsletter or check this site for updates.
+It is a two-week experiential learning certificate designed for anyone looking to deepen their knowledge of design principles using permaculture.
+It is offered every alternate growing season.

 Permaculture is an holistic method of design leading to establishing a “permanent culture” guided by grounded ethics, principles and design practices.
 It considers the whole system at multiple levels of scale through the intelligent integration of social, economic, land, water, plants, and shelter subsystems.
 Using Permaculture can lead to the design and implementation of self-sustaining, regenerative human systems that “do good” for both humankind AND the Earth.